meeshkan/properties-driven-development-tutorial/ARTICLE.md

 ### Implementing insert and search

-We'll use the [Hypothesis](https://hypothesis.readthedocs.io/) library for writing properties for our sorted dictionary.
-Hypothesis supports generating [almost any kind of data](https://hypothesis.readthedocs.io/en/latest/data.html) you can imagine.
-It also provides decorators for writing property-based tests.

-First, we'll add the basic skeleton for `SortedDict`:
+Before writing the test case generators, we first add the basic skeleton for `SortedDict`:

 ```python
 # sorted_dict.py